sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 ## Sending JWTs

-Once a token is in `localStorage`, it can be read into any request requiring it:
+Once a token is in `localStorage`, it can be used in any request that needs it:

 ```js
 const token = localStorage.getItem("token")